How to Clean Your Gutters Easily

 Have you ever wondered how to clean dirty rain gutters of debris and leaves?
 Well look no further!
-In this article you will find some of the best ways to clean gutters and restore them to their former draining glory.
+In this article you’ll learn how to clean your gutters like the pros.
+It’s a lot easily than you think.

 Materials Needed for this Project:

 - A ladder (step ladder is recommended for single story homes)

 - a trowel (a small hand shovel would also work)

 - A high-pressured nozzle or gutter cleaning nozzle